 The feminist movement was born out of a sense that women were in distress and it was high time that the lot of women across the globe be improved through a combination of social activism and academic theory and thought.
 Atwood was well aware of the gap between feminist achievements and the actual plight of women around the world.
 Women’s rights are still often systematically and grotesquely violated.
 Many women still lack basic freedoms because, among other things, they lack the basic right to make their own decisions about their bodies and their sexuality.
 In many places in the world, the very attainment of women’s human rights still seems like a distant dream.
 This notwithstanding, women have certainly begun taking their rightful places in politics and society.
 This is a positive trend that should not be belittled.
 Concepts like gender equality and gender integration have become part of normative political discourse.

-Notwithstanding all the progress made in improving women's lives, the fundamental disparity between the sexes derives from the fact that we live in a society founded upon patriarchal values.
+Notwithstanding all the progress made in improving women’s lives, the fundamental disparity between the sexes derives from the fact that we live in a society founded upon patriarchal values.
 Many of these patriarchal, societal assumptions are so deeply rooted within society and are so deeply imprinted on both men and women that they go entirely unquestioned.
 Patriarchal culture forces women to define themselves via their bodies, in the best-case scenario as sexual objects and child-rearing vessels.
 Tovi Browning argues that a sense of alienation from the feminine stems from a primal fear of the feminine that has been inculcated by diverse cultures throughout the world for thousands of years.
 Atwood wants to shine a spotlight on the biblical past which is foundational to Western culture.
-Her novel explicitly points out the foundational principles from the biblical narrative that inspire the establishment of the Gileadite Republic, with special emphasis placed on the handmaids’ biblical stories.
+Her novel explicitly points out the dangerous possible interpretations of foundational principles from the biblical narrative that inspired the establishment of the Gileadite Republic, with special emphasis placed on the handmaids’ biblical stories.
 Atwood claims that the ancient biblical past echoes in our culture to this very day: “As all historians know, the past is a great darkness, and filled with echoes.”

 When we tell a story about the cultural past and the sources of a certain cultural phenomenon—in our case, the patriarchal attitude toward women—we learn about the present and are spurred to proactively create a different future.
 This is the type of criticism that Nietzsche promotes in “On the Genealogy of Morals”; he suggests that the primary purpose of his approach is to question the assumptions that go unquestioned in a certain cultural context.
 Human beings, according to Nietzsche, live historically—with an awareness of their past and with the reality of their having been conditioned by it.
-“And now we realize how necessary it is for a human being looking back at the past to frequently opt for the third path, the critical one…man needs to possess the strength, which he occasionally must use, to shatter and dissolve the past in order that he may live, and this he accomplishes by putting it on trial, examining and questioning it harshly and ultimately convicting it…” Nietzsche suggests that we must put our cultural past on trial, just like Atwood chose to do in her novel when she chose to put our historical attitude toward women—the very foundation of Western culture—on trial by radically and terrifyingly fictionalizing it in a manner that urges us to wake up!
+“And now we realize how necessary it is for a human being looking back at the past to frequently opt for the third path, the critical one…man needs to possess the strength, which he occasionally must use, to shatter and dissolve the past so that he may live, and this he accomplishes by putting it on trial, examining and questioning it harshly and ultimately convicting it…” Nietzsche suggests that we must put our cultural past on trial, just like Atwood chose to do in her novel when she chose to put our historical attitude toward women—the very foundation of Western culture—on trial by radically and terrifyingly fictionalizing it in a manner that urges us to wake up!

 Bibliography